 Visitors can complete the procedures for registering a birth certificate online through the ministry’s website.

-Ramadan 2022 Working Hours for Government Sector
+Doha Metro Ramadan Working Hours

 Ramadan Working Hours for Private Sector